qcluster/QCluster/p4/README.md

 ## QCluter in P4 language

 ### Requirements
-- This codes is written for Tofino architection.
-Please compile and run the codes using Tofinobm or a Tofino ASIC.
+- This codes is written for [Tofino Switch](https://barefootnetworks.com/products/brief-tofino/).
+Please compile and run the codes using Tofino model or a Tofino ASIC.
 - The control plane is written in Python 2 using PD-API.
 To run it, the relevant components should be compiled with `--with-thrift`.

 ### Usage